dnkrtz/intralattice/README.md

 Task | Description
 --- | ---
-`LatticeMesh` | Needs to be finished by friday `ConformSP` | Point grid conforming from Surface to point `ViewReport` | Add preview functionality
+`LatticeMesh` | Needs to be finished by friday `ViewReport` | Add preview functionality
 `FEA` | Add Nastran interface
 `Icons` | Find icons for the component toolbar